 • A current, full side view photo of the pleasure craft

-What Else Do I Need to Know About Pleasure Craft Licences in Manitoba?
+What Else Do I Need to Know About Manitoba Boat Registration?

 Your pleasure craft must have the licence number displayed at all times on both sides of the boat’s bow in a contrasting colour that is easy to read.
 In Manitoba, your pleasure craft licence number must be displayed clearly and at at least 7.5 centimetres (or 3 inches) high, and the licence always needs to be carried on board.

-In Manitoba and all Canadian provinces, Pleasure Craft Licences issued post-2010 are valid for 10 years, though the licence needs to be updated with any name or address changes.
+In Manitoba and all Canadian provinces, Pleasure Craft Licences issued post-2010 are valid for ten years, though the licence needs to be updated with any name or address changes.